STAKEHOLDER MANAGEMENT & ENGAGEMENT GUIDE

 Internal Stakeholders (Definition)

-Internal stakeholders are groups and individuals that are part of the company’s organizational structure.
-They are employees, managers, and leaders that are employed by the company
+Internal stakeholders are groups and individuals that are part of the company’s organizational structure and that are being impacted by the change.
+They are employees, managers, and leaders that are employed by the company.

 External Stakeholders (Definition)

 External stakeholders are groups and individuals that are NOT part of the company’s organizational structure.
-They include customers, clients, suppliers, vendors and other partners that will be impacted directly or indirectly by the project.
+They include customers, clients, suppliers, vendors, and other partners that will be impacted directly or indirectly by the change project.

 Stakeholders vs Project Sponsors